linroger/Wealth-of-Nations/Financial Instruments/Financial Derivatives and Quantitative Methods/Risk Preferences.md

 In this section we set up the formal framework,  specify a concrete example,  and perform various preliminary computations for this example.
 Later sections will then offer formal definitions of investor preferences and refer back to the example from the present section.

 Risky Investments: We consider an investor with a single-period time horizon.
 The investor has the choice between a number of mutually exclusive investments,  $A,   B,   C,    \ldots$ The payoffs of these investments depend on the state of the world.
 When deciding on his investment,  the investor does not know which of the various possible states of the world will come about payoffs are risky.
-However the investor knows the relative likelihood (probability) of each state and hence is capable of computing the expected value variance and probability distribution of each asset
+However the investor knows the relative likelihood (probability) of each state and hence is capable of computing the expected value variance and [[Lecture 1- Probability Distributions of Returns|probability distribution]] of each asset

 The Choice Problem: At the beginning of the period the investor chooses one of the available investments.
 He is then tied to the particular investment he has chosen and his end-of-period income will consist entirely of the payoffs from his chosen investment.
 How large will his income be?
-That depends on the state of the world during the period,  which cannot be foreseen at the beginning of the period but which can be analysed in terms of likelihoods (probability distributions).
+That depends on the state of the world during the period,  which cannot be foreseen at the beginning of the period but which can be analysed in terms of likelihoods ([[Lecture 1- Probability Distributions of Returns|probability distribution]]s).

 When comparing any two of the various available investments,  the investor needs to ask himself: which of these two would I rather have?
 In answering this question,  the investor will take account of the knowledge he has about payof profiles of these investments.
 We consider the following concepts in assessing a payoff profile: expected payoffs,  variance of payoffs,  worst-case payoffs,  and “dispersion" of payoffs.
 Later we will use these concepts to declare precise definitions of risk aversion that reflect the choices of a reasonable investor